HadiElNawfal/TCP_SYN_Flood_Detection/README.md

 2. The usage would be: `python Detector.py -t [IP]`

 The script will detect:
-1)  SYN Flood attacks that are coming from single IP address as source
+1. SYN Flood attacks that are coming from single IP address as source
-2)  SYN Flood attacks that are coming from randomly spoofed IP on subnet (doesn't have to be assigned)
+2. SYN Flood attacks that are coming from randomly spoofed IP on subnet (doesn't have to be assigned)
-3)  SYN Flood attack that are coming from spoofed real IP (hosts that are on the subnet)
+3. SYN Flood attack that are coming from spoofed real IP (hosts that are on the subnet)

+## Limitations

+1. No Interface Specification
+The sniff() function does not specify a network interface (iface), which may result in unexpected behavior on multi-interface systems (e.g. sniffing only loopback by default).
+2. Single Host Focus
+The code only detects attacks targeting one IP (--target).
+SYN floods affecting multiple targets simultaneously will go unnoticed.
+3. Only SYN Detection
+It detects only TCP SYN floods, and ignores ACK floods, FIN/RST floods, and Layer 7 (application-level) floods

 ## References
 [Tcp Syn Flood Attack Detection and Prevention System using